fedebarusco/apache-nifi-fdlc/README.md

 ## General Information
-The purpose of this Apache NiFi project is to implement a Flow Development Life Cycle from the local environment to the development environment deployed on OpenShift platform.
+The purpose of this Apache NiFi project is to implement a Flow Development Life Cycle from the local to the development environment deployed on OpenShift platform.
 The flow is as follows (below are the details about each step):
 1. The developer produce a new flow that will be pushed in a git repository
 2. Jenkins ..

 ### Apache NiFi Basic Concept
-The requests coming from the front-end will be POST requests and inside the body it will be specified:
-* _flow_: the service to contact depending on the use case
-* _processor_: the endpoint to forward the request to (multiple endpoints will be available for each service)
-* _processor group_: the request method to send to the endpoint (get, post, etc.)
-* _input_: any parameters to pass as input to the machine learning model (parameter names must be specified UPPER CASE)
+Apache NiFi is a dataflow system based on the concepts of flow-based programming.
+It supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic.
+NiFi has a web-based user interface for design, control, feedback, and monitoring of dataflows.
+The main components of an Apache NiFi dataflow are:
+* _FlowFile_: Each piece of data that the user brings into NiFi for processing and distribution is referred to as a FlowFile.
+A FlowFile is made up of two parts: Content (the data itself) and Attributes, which are key-value pairs that are associated with the Content.
+* _Processor_: The Processor is the NiFi component that is used to listen for incoming data; pull data from external sources; publish data to external sources; and route, transform, or extract information from FlowFiles.
+* _Process Group_: When a dataflow becomes complex, it often is beneficial to reason about the dataflow at a higher, more abstract level.
+NiFi allows multiple components, such as Processors, to be grouped together into a Process Group.
+* _Relationship_: Each Processor has zero or more Relationships defined for it.
+These Relationships are named to indicate the result of processing a FlowFile.
+After a Processor has finished processing a FlowFile, it will route (or “transfer”) the FlowFile to one of the Relationships.
+* _Controller Service_: Controller Services are extension points that, after being added and configured by a DataFlow Manager (DFM) in the User Interface, will start up when NiFi starts up and provide information for use by other components (such as processors or other controller services).
+For instance, the StandardSSLContextService provides the ability to configure keystore and/or truststore properties once and reuse that configuration throughout the application.
+The idea is that, rather than configure this information in every processor that might need it, the controller service provides it for any processor to use as needed.

+For more details about Apache NiFi terminology, refer to the official [User Guide](https://nifi.apache.org/docs/nifi-docs/html/user-guide.html#terminology).

 ## Setup
 <!---